-Press Enter to confirm the deletion of each file.
-Do not press any other keys during this process.
+- Step 15 Press Enter to confirm the deletion of each file.
+Do not press any other keys during this process. - Step 16 Enter the following command to copy the new image and HTML files to the switch Flash memory:

-In the following step, the tar privileged EXEC command copies the combined .tar file that contains both the image and the HTML files.
-You do not need to copy an HTML .tar file in this procedure.
+In this step, the tar privileged EXEC command copies the combined .tar file that contains both the image and the HTML files.
+You do not need to copy an HTML.tar file in this procedure.